fortunecookies/overview/README.md

 | ``` InitialOwnerPublicTweet ```      | ``` 1.1 ``` +10% multiplier, one time opportunity during the bake sale.     |
 | ``` PreviousOwners ```               | ``` 1.05 ^ n ``` note: cost is 3.5% to exchange owners, so net 1.5%         |

-#### GoodFortune Difficulty Curve

-Even with all the formulas above applied, it could become more difficult to earn GoodFortune over time.
-If we chose to pursue that route
+GoodFortune is harder to earn over time.
+This iis the GoodFortune Difficulty Curve.
+(Is this bias already built into the weighting of the variables?)

-#### The GoodFortune API
+### The GoodFortune API
 We offer simple a simple API to request information about a FortuneCookies player address.
-Our services cache blockchain information, making it easier to use when you need it.
-Easily get FortuneCookies or get GoodFortune balance for a player address.
+Our services cache blockchain information, so it's easier/free to lookup information from the ```GoodFortune Oracle```.
+Easily ```getFortuneCookies``` or ```getGoodFortune``` balance for a player address.
 Learn more about [The GoodFortune API]

 ```GetFortuneCookies() returns an array of the FortuneCookies owned by an```

 ```GetGoodFortune() returns the total GoodFortune possessed by a player address```

-#### The GoodFortune Oracle
+### The GoodFortune Oracle
 The GoodFortune Oracle is a smart contract on Ethereum that serves two important functions.
 First, it contains the official formula for calculating GoodFortune the calculation for determining the amount of GoodFortune a FortuneCookie has, as well as contains pointers to every official Batch contract

 ## Spread Good Fortune in the World